pw22232/AIAREnhanced-Tech/README.md

 **User 2:** As a Specialist Engineer I want to be able to access more detailed information about the documentation such that this will provide me with a more broad overview of the component.

-**User 3:** As a Software Engineering Manager at IBM I want to deliver an augmented application to our test engineers such that their learning experienced will be enhanced.
+**User 3:** As a Software Engineering Manager at IBM I want to deliver an augmented application to our test engineers such that their learning experience will be enhanced.

 ## Stakeholders